 After practically ignoring it my first go-around in Thailand, Krabi slowly squeezed its way into becoming one of my favorite places in all of South East Asia.
 My first time here, I used it as a one-night stopover en route to what I perceived to be more promising destinations.
 It was July 4th.
 I partied hard, helped carry Team USA to a victory over the Brits during my hostel’s festivities, then left the very next morning.

 My second go around in Krabi, to say I had the time of my life would be an understatement.
 I found Krabi to be the perfect balance of relaxing, adventuring, and partying.
-It is a backpacker’s paradise.
+It is a backpacker’s paradise to the fullest.

-You get a solid taste of the island life without being actually on an island.
+You get a solid taste of that desirable Thai paradise island life without being actually on an island.
 Being on the mainland, Krabi has a lot of advantages that the other popular destinations in the area don’t have.
 It is less touristy than Phuket, much larger than Koh Phi Phi, and more developed than Koh Lanta.
 Krabi is large enough that you can stay for a while without ever getting bored.

 What To Do

 Pai Plong Beach is my favorite beach that is easily accessible from the mainland.
 By easily accessible, I mean you still have to take a little stroll through the jungle and climb a ton of stairs.
 Once you get through the brief uphill hike in the blistering heat, you’ll be ready for a swim and Pai Plong is a dope place for just that.

 To get there, you can either drive or walk to the trailhead.
 There’s a side road off to the left of the main strip that eventually turns into a dirt road.
 I don’t know how to describe where it is exactly so here’s a picture of it.